mainsail-crew/mainsail/docs/quicktips/slicer-upload.md

 parent: Quicktips
 permalink: /quicktips/slicer-upload
 description: >-
-  It is possible to upload G-Code from  your slicer and have it start printing.
+  You can upload your sliced G-Code from within your slicer and have it start printing.
 ---

 # {{ page.title }}
 {{ page.description }}
 Moonraker has compatibility with Octoprint's API.
-To enable octoprint api compatibility, add the following to your `moonraker.conf and restart Moonraker.
+To enable octoprint api compatibility, add the following to your `moonraker.conf` and restart Moonraker.

 ```
 [octoprint_compat]